dremotion/Embedded-Software-Classroom/README.md

+## Where To Go From Here

+## Meet Classmates
+[Under Progress]

 ## Contribute
 If you'd like to contribute to this project and make it better, I am open to it.
-Please reach out to me via this form [Currently not ready, please use connect with me over my LinkedIn account meanwhile].
+Please reach out to me via this form [Currently not ready, please connect with me over my LinkedIn account meanwhile].

-## Meet Classmates
-[Under Progress]

 ## Feedback